wfn/torsearch/README.md

-(README placeholder.)
+This codebase is part of the GSoC 2013 project milestone.

+The current official repo for this project is [on GitHub.](https://github.com/wfn/torsearch) This is where any development updates will be posted to, and the most recent codebase can be inspected at.
-Tor descriptor archival search system.

-Need a concise and informative name. "torsearch" is a placeholder.
+Tor descriptor archival search system. "torsearch" is a placeholder name.

+README to be expanded.
+See the Onionoo doc for the API that this service implements/exposes.

 [Original PoC code moved to here.](https://github.com/wfn/torsearch-poc)